OpenTechStrategies/MediaWikiMaps/README.md

 * `Feature`: Use a custom icon, as defined by a simple map settings table.
 This field is required in order to render a polygon.
 * `Fill Color`: A hex value to apply to the feature shape's fill color.
 * `Border Color`: A hex value to apply to the feature shape's border color.
+* `Overlay Content`: An HTML block that is rendered when a feature is hovered over.

 ### SimpleMapSettings Columns